sfikas/ngramModelTrainer/README.md

 Test the script by running with no argument:
 ```
-python ngramModelTrainer
+python3 ngramModelTrainer
 ```

-Run the script with:
+Use the -h flag for details on how to use the tool with proper input:
 ```
-python ngramModelTrainer <corpus.txt>
+python3 ngramModelTrainer -h
 ```

 There are a few example inputs on ```fixtures/```.